Death poem: Tan Sitong

 I leave my Loyalty and Justice, twin-Kunluns, behind!

+Wang Jingwei

+Wang Jingwei was a Chinese politician and early revolutionary.
+He was once seen as a heroic anti-Qing activist. 《被逮口占》("Verses Composed on Being Arrested") was written in 1910 after Wang was arrested for plotting to assassinate Prince Chun.
+But his sentence was reduced to life imprisonment.
+After the 1911 Revolution overthrew the Qing dynasty, Wang was released.

 Japanese death poems

 Style and technique

 Print by Tsukioka Yoshitoshi depicting General Akashi Gidayu preparing for seppuku after losing a battle for his master in 1582.
 His death poem is visible in the upper right corner.

 The poem's structure can be in one of many forms, including the two traditional forms in Japanese literature: kanshi or waka.
 (Note: "Kanshi" is a Chinese-style poem written in Chinese characters by a Japanese poet; while waka, which literally means "Japanese poem", is written in lines alternating between 5 and 7 syllables) Sometimes they are written in the three-line, seventeen-syllable haiku form, although the most common type of death poem (called a jisei 辞世) is in the waka form called the tanka (also called a jisei-ei 辞世詠) which consists of five lines totaling 31 syllables (5-7-5-7-7)—a form that constitutes over half of surviving death poems (Ogiu, 317–318).

 Poetry has long been a core part of Japanese tradition.
 Death poems are typically graceful, natural, and emotionally neutral, in accordance with the teachings of Buddhism and Shinto.
 Excepting the earliest works of this tradition, it has been considered inappropriate to mention death explicitly; rather, metaphorical references such as sunsets, autumn or falling cherry blossom suggest the transience of life.

 It was an ancient custom in Japan for literate persons to compose a jisei on their deathbed.
 One of the earliest was recited by Prince Ōtsu, executed in 686.
 More examples of jisei are those of the famous haiku poet Bashō, the Japanese Buddhist monk Ryōkan, Edo Castle builder Ōta Dōkan, the monk Gesshū Sōko, and the woodblock master Tsukioka Yoshitoshi.
 The custom has continued into modern Japan.
 Some people left their death poems in multiple forms: Prince Ōtsu made both waka and kanshi, and Sen no Rikyū made both kanshi and kyōka.